We live in a digital-first world. There’s no denying that.

 Why is m-commerce becoming increasingly popular?

 Business Insider suggests that there are two key devices driving the mobile commerce revolution; smartphones and tablets.
-Today, the number of smartphone users worldwide surpasses six billion, which means 80.68% of the world’s population owns a smartphone.
+Last year, the number of smartphone users worldwide surpassed six billion, meaning that 80.68% of the world’s population now owns a smartphone.
 This number is expected to grow by several hundred million in the next few years.
-On the other hand, worldwide tablet shipments are hovering at 40.5 million units in the second quarter of 2021.
+To add to that, worldwide tablet shipments exploded to 40.5 million units by the second quarter of 2021.